aderose/task-app/README.md

 - Update that task with new information
 - Delete the task if it's no longer relevant
 - Complete the task by clicking on it

+All data is stored to localStorage when the user leaves the page.